 The core of corporate governance is to ensure fair and transparent management and to enhance corporate vitality by respecting the rights of all our stakeholders and clearly separating the supervision of management and the execution of business.
 The Company will maximize the role of its Outside Directors, starting with their supervision of management and aiming at good corporate governance.
-In order to increase its corporate value and to increase the common interests and long-term value of stakeholders, the Company aims to achieve good corporate governance on the following bases.
+In order to increase its corporate value and to increase the common interests and long-term value of stakeholders, the Company strives to enhance corporate governance by stipulating the following basic points of view and code of conduct in its "Corporate Governance Principles" and implementing these principles accordingly.